Endriu12/Notepad/README.md

 # Notepad

-# Write and Save a new file.

-#Cool
+This is a simple application, who create and save txt file.